FrankZisko/lab/source/guide_gitea.rst

   [isabell@stardust ~]$ ln -s ~/.ssh ~/gitea/.ssh
   [isabell@stardust ~]$

 Now our Gitea users can add their ssh keys via the menu in the up right corner: ``->`` settings ``->`` tab: SSH/GPG Keys ``->`` Add Key.
-Gitea is automatically writing a ssh key command into the ``~/.ssh/authorized_keys`` file.
+Gitea is automatically writing a ssh key command into the ``/home/isabell/.ssh/authorized_keys`` file.
 The key line is something similar like:

 .. code-block:: config

   command="/home/isabell/gitea/gitea --config='/home/isabell/gitea/custom/conf/app.ini' serv key-1",no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty ssh-ed25519 AAAAC... youruser@yourhost

-If we're using the same ssh key for auth to uberspace and Gitea, we need to modify the server ``~/.ssh/authorized_keys`` file.
+If we're using the same ssh key for auth to uberspace and Gitea, we need to modify the server ``/home/isabell/.ssh/authorized_keys`` file.

 .. code-block:: config

   command="if [ -t 0 ]; then bash; elif [[ \$SSH_ORIGINAL_COMMAND =~ ^(scp|rsync|mysqldump).* ]]; then eval \$SSH_ORIGINAL_COMMAND; else /home/isabell/gitea/gitea serv key-1 --config='/home/isabell/gitea/custom/conf/app.ini'; fi",no-port-forwarding,no-X11-forwarding,no-agent-forwarding ssh-...

-.. note:: Be careful to keep the key number ``key-X``, keep your ssh key and change the user name to yours.
+.. note:: Be careful to keep the key number ``key-X``, keep your ssh key and change the username isabell to yours.

 .. note:: You can still use the Uberspace dashboard_ to add ssh keys.

-To interact with Gitea at our local machine like ``git clone isabell@isabell.uber.space:giteauser/somerepo.git`` we configure the ``~/.ssh/config`` file for our local machine with the git ssh key.
+To interact with Gitea at our local machine like ``git clone isabell@isabell.uber.space:giteauser/somerepo.git`` we configure the ``/home/localuser/.ssh/config`` file for our local machine with the git ssh key.

 .. code-block:: config